FloBeep/Project-3/README.md

 **Project Goals**

-<<<<<<< HEAD
+Data Cleaning:
-Data Cleaning: Handle missing or inconsistent data, format data types, and prepare the dataset for analysis.
+- Handle missing or inconsistent data, format data types, and prepare the dataset for analysis.<br>
-Exploratory Data Analysis (EDA): Perform initial exploration of the dataset, including basic statistics and distribution analysis.
+- Exploratory Data Analysis (EDA): Perform initial exploration of the dataset, including basic statistics and distribution analysis.<br>
-Industry Analysis: Analyze the representation of different industries in the billionaire list.
+- Industry Analysis: Analyze the representation of different industries in the billionaire list.<br>
-Country Analysis: Explore how billionaires are distributed across different countries and regions.
+- Country Analysis: Explore how billionaires are distributed across different countries and regions.<br>
-Gender and Age Analysis: Investigate the age distribution, gender balance, and how these factors relate to net worth.
+- Gender and Age Analysis: Investigate the age distribution, gender balance, and how these factors relate to net worth.<br>
-Net Worth Distribution: Study the distribution of net worth across all billionaires and identify any wealth concentration trends.
+- Net Worth Distribution: Study the distribution of net worth across all billionaires and identify any wealth concentration trends.<br>

+Visualizations: <br>
-Visualizations: Create visual representations of key insights, including:
+- Create visual representations of key insights, including:<br>
-Bar chart and histograms (e.g., country-wise billionaire count, industry representation).
+  - Bar chart and histograms (e.g., country-wise billionaire count, industry representation).<br>
-Box plots (e.g., distribution of net worth by industry).
+  - Box plots (e.g., distribution of net worth by industry).<br>
-A word cloud (e.g., Source of wealth).
+  - A word cloud (e.g., Source of wealth).<br>
-Heatmaps (e.g., country-wise billionaire density).
+  - Heatmaps (e.g., country-wise billionaire density).<br>

 - Data Cleaning: Handle missing or inconsistent data, format data types, and prepare the dataset for analysis.<br>
 - Exploratory Data Analysis (EDA): Perform initial exploration of the dataset, including basic statistics and distribution analysis.<br>